1998–99 UAB Blazers men's basketball team

 The 1998–99 UAB Blazers men's basketball team represented the University of Alabama at Birmingham as a member of Conference USA during the 1998–99 NCAA Division I men's basketball season.
-This was head coach Murry Bartow's third season at UAB, and the Blazers played their home games at Bartow Arena.
+This was head coach Murry Bartow's third season at UAB, with the Blazers playing their home games at Bartow Arena.
 They finished the season 20–12, 10–6 in C-USA play and lost in the semifinals of the 1994 GMWC tournament.
 They received an at-large bid to the NCAA tournament as No. 12 seed in the West region.
 The Blazers were defeated by No. 5 seed Iowa, 77–64.